noudess/docs-main/Lua-Parser.md

 > ```

 * event_cast_begin
-> Triggered when this npc begins casting a spell
+> Triggered when this npc begins casting a spell.
 > Passes an event table as an argument:
 > ```
 > {